christophe-cerin/Ecoindex-Revisited/README.md

 ## Analysis of the dataset

 File `analysis_mj.ipynb` corresponds to a Jupyter notebook analyzing data over file `url_4ecoindex_dataset.csv`.
-It aims to check how different the new EcoIndex and the historical EcoIndex, faced quantiles updates.
+It aims to check how different the new eco_index and the historical eco_index, faced quantiles updates.
 Visualization helps to quantify the differences throughout multiple techniques and metrics.
 File `analysis_mj.pdf` is the generated PDF file obtained after running the analysis.

 ## Self-Organizing Map (SOM)

 File `som_test1.py` generates a PNG image corresponding to a self-organizing map.
 SOM is used in the exploration phase, and it clusters data.
 The dataset used in this example is `som_dataset.csv`, built from ARCEP (`2022_QoS_Metropole_data_habitations.csv`) and ENEDIS (`consommation-electrique-par-secteur-dactivite-commune.csv` ; `production-electrique-par-filiere-a-la-maille-commune.csv`) datasets.
-Some data from these datasets are combined with EcoIndex data (DOM, request, size...) for the URL.
+Some data from these datasets are combined with eco_index data (DOM, request, size...) for the URL.
 This example aims to demonstrate that we can deal with more than 10 energy-related attributes.
 Check with the header of `som_dataset.csv` to appreciate the metrics we deal with, and also with ARCEP and ENEDIS for their open data (`https://data.enedis.fr/explore/dataset/consommation-electrique-par-secteur-dactivite-commune/export/`; `https://data.enedis.fr/explore/dataset/production-electrique-par-filiere-a-la-maille-commune/export/?sort=annee` and `https://files.data.gouv.fr/arcep_donnees/mobile/mesures_qualite_arcep/2022/Metropole/`).
 In detail, the attributes are:
 ```
 === Reading ARCEP data from data/2022_QoS_Metropole_data_habitations.csv ===
 Column names of ARCEP data: